n-grace-henry/MS-Thesis/progress_logs/may_progress_log.md

 Phenylalanine has both a 20 uL and a 40 uL

 Starting isopropanol esterfication, this evaporation happens on heat so I cannot leave it overnight.
+Glu-40 got a little messed up because the vial was damaged so a lot of liquid seems to have leaked out.
+Since Glu-20 looks good I think it should be fine.